way5/atarist/README.md

 <br>

 >**A WORD OF APPRECIATION:**\
-Special thanks to **John Cove** who kindly provided the required data.
+Special thanks to [**John Cove**](https://www.facebook.com/groups/ataristsales) who kindly provided the required data.
+There are more cool stuffs for retroware on his web-page [www.ataristsales.co.uk](https://www.ataristsales.co.uk).

 <br>